dd9jn/rfc4880bis/crypto-refresh.md

 OpenPGP packets are assembled into sequences in order to create messages and to transfer keys.
 Not all possible packet sequences are meaningful and correct.
 This section describes the rules for how packets should be placed into sequences.

+There are three distinct sequences of packets:

+- Transferable Public Keys ({{transferable-public-keys}}) and its close counterpart, Transferable Secret Keys ({{transferable-secret-keys}})
+- OpenPGP Messages ({{openpgp-messages}})
+- Detached Signatures ({{detached-signatures}})

+Each sequence has an explicit grammar of what packet types ({{packet-type-registry}}) can appear in what places.
+With the exception of the Marker packet ({{marker-packet}}) and the Padding packet ({{padding-packet}}), both of which can appear anywhere within any sequence, the presence of an unknown or unexpected packet type is a critical error, invalidating the entire sequence.

+When generating a sequence of OpenPGP packets according to one of the three grammars, an implementation MUST NOT inject a packet of a type that does not adhere to the grammar.

+When consuming a sequence of OpenPGP packets according to one of the three grammars, an implementation MUST reject the sequence with an error if it encounters a packet of inappropriate type according to the grammar.

 ## Transferable Public Keys